cylc/cylc-admin/docs/proposal-spawn-on-d.md

 In SoD there's not much in the task pool to "remove" and
 - removing active tasks doesn't make sense (the job is already active)
-- removing active waiting tasks will not stop future instances of the task appearing on demand
+- removing waiting tasks will not stop future instances of the task appearing on demand
-- but we can still keep the command to allow occasional removal of active waiting and active finished tasks if necessary (to preempt housekeeping?)
+- but we can still keep the command to allow occasional removal of waiting and finished tasks if necessary (to preempt housekeeping?)

 ### "cylc reset" not needed

 In SoS state reset is used to force-change the state of existing task instances (in the pool).
-Usually to change the result of dependency negotiation and get a task to run, or to "lie" that a failed task succeeded in order to un-stall the workflow.
+Usually to change the result of dependency negotiation and get a task to run, or to "lie" that a failed task succeeded in order to un-stall the workflow on the next dependency matching round.

 SoD does not have non-active tasks or dependency negotiation.
 Abstract tasks out front (beyond n=0) are already "waiting" and don't need to be in the task pool.
-Finished tasks are removed immediately.
-Failed tasks are just historical information, and pretending they succeeded is unnecessary - better force downstream tasks to carry on despite the upstream failure.
+Finished tasks may be removed immediately.
+Failed tasks are just historical information, and pretending they succeeded is unnecessary - better force downstream tasks to carry on despite the upstream failure: use `cylc spawn` (to become `cylc set-outputs-completed`?).

 ### CLI task globbing: